ixjf/MSIRGB/README.md

 ```lua
 Lighting.SetStepDuration(number stepDuration)
 ```
 This function sets the value for step duration.
 Step duration is the interval of time between changes in any of the 4 chosen colours.
 It is in an arbitrary time unit.
 Valid values range from 0 to 511, inclusive.
 Execution stops if 'stepDuration' is invalid.
+Any call to this function that succeeds automatically turns on the LEDs.
 ##
 ```lua
 number Lighting.GetStepDuration()